Wondering if you can eat carrot greens? Find out exactly how to dry and get recipes for how to eat carrot greens! It’s easy and nutritious!

 Turns out many people do eat them!
 Though it did take me a little time to find good information on them as some people call them “carrot greens”.
 That makes total sense of course, I’m just not used to the term!

-How to Dry Carrot Tops for Food
+How to Dry and Use Carrot Tops

 As I was harvesting carrots for canning, I also needed to deal with the carrot greens if I was going to keep them!

-I started by putting them in the dehydrator at 95° until fully dried.
+The first time I dried my carrot greens, I started by putting them in the dehydrator at 95° until fully dried.
 However, the greens from my carrots were so huge that I could only fit 2 carrots worth in my 5 tray Excalibur dehydrator at a time!